 Creel made his monthly restitution payments totaling $83,830.
 The U.S. Attorney issued a satisfaction of judgment and a cancellation and release of lien, stating that the debt secured was paid in full and fully released, satisfied, discharged, and canceled.
 Creel testified that he understood his payment of $83,830 constituted a full payment of his tax liabilities and that he understood the release issued by the U.S. attorney discharged all that he owed.
 The Tax Court found that Creel’s civil tax liabilities were settled by virtue of the $83,830 payment and the actions of the U.S. attorney, and that the government discharged Creel’s civil tax liabilities as part of the criminal case.

-The IRS’s Reaction to Creel
+The IRS’s Approach to Restitution

 As a result of the Creel decision, the U.S. Department of Justice has revised the U.S. Attorneys’ Manual to include standardized language for use by U.S. Attorneys in restitution orders and in the restitution portion of plea agreements, with the aim of not putting taxpayers in a position to argue that the restitution in their plea agreement satisfies or compromises their civil tax liability.

 The Chief Counsel Notice advises IRS attorneys that “[i]n factually similar cases arising in other circuits, attorneys should argue that Creel was wrongly decided.”